PranavSriram18/writing/attention/attention0.md

 <span style="color: #007bff;">**Head specialization and QK circuits**</span>
 The work partitioning view shows how different heads can specialize to "look for different things", composing into sophisticated QK circuits.
+[Induction heads](TODO) are a beautiful example of QK circuitry in action.

 <span style="color: #007bff;">**Low-rank, subspace-targeted writes**</span>
 A head can only modify the residual within the column space of $W_O^h$ - at most rank $d_h$.
-Heads are low-rank writers into subspaces of the shared stream.
+Heads are hence low-rank writers into subspaces of the shared stream.

 <span style="color: #007bff;">**Potentially limited interaction between heads**</span>
 If two heads write largely into disjoint or orthogonal subspaces, later computation may treat their contributions as independent.
-Overlap enables interaction or interference.
-The geometry of $W_O$ partitions bandwidth.
+Overlap enables constructive or destructive interference.
+The geometry of $W_O$ therefore partitions bandwidth and mediates the extent to which separate heads interact.

 <span style="color: #007bff;">**Implicit memory management**</span>
 Updates are additive and persistent.
 Information written by a head persists unless future layers actively overwrite or counter-write it.
 Since bandwidth is finite (dimension $D$), writing one thing necessarily crowds others.
 Some heads compress or move information, others cache patterns for downstream use, and some act as cleaners.
 ---

 # 7. The Combinatorics of Attention-Based Information Flows